Ipity/The-Art-of-Prompt-Engineering/README.md

 # The Art of Prompt Engineering
-## Author : Cognitive Class AI
+## Author : @Cognitive Class.ai

-## Mentee assigment from IBM Advance @ Infinite Learning Course completion of The Art of Prompt Engineering from CognitiveClass.ai
+## Mentee assigment from IBM Advance AI @ Infinite Learning Course completition of Build a Chatbot Using LLM from CognitiveClass.ai

 ## Mentee Info